secretstartups/handbook/content/handbook/security/password-guidelines.md

 method to your 1Password account for convenience.
 1. When traveling, consider using 1Password in "Travel Mode", see more on that [below](#travel-mode).
 1. Do not share credentials via email, issue comments, chat etc. This includes email addresses to login and API keys.
-Use 1Password vaults for this.
+Use 1Password vaults for this and if sharing a one-off password, the built-in "Share" feature.
-1. If you do not have access to a vault that is part of the baseline entitlements for your role and team, mention `gitlab-com/business-ops/itops` in your onboarding issue or in #it-ops on slack.
-For all other access, create an [access request issue](https://gitlab.com/gitlab-com/team-member-epics/access-requests/-/issues/new).
+1. If you do not have access to a vault create an [access request issue](https://gitlab.com/gitlab-com/team-member-epics/access-requests/-/issues/new).
 1. Use Watchtower to find passwords that need to be changed.
 Watchtower tells users about password breaches and other security problems on the websites they